quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part78_Classical_Condi.md

 :p How does the TD model represent time steps differently from the Rescorla–Wagner model?
 ??x
-The TD model represents each step \( t \) as a state, rather than an entire trial.
+The TD model represents each step $t$ as a state, rather than an entire trial.
 Each state corresponds to details of how stimuli are represented at that specific time point.
 This allows for more detailed analysis of stimulus presentations and their associative strengths within a trial.

 For example:
 ```java